 Figure 1, high level architecture of the LTOS platform

 The user registration portal is composed by a website (access.egi.eu) which allows users to authenticate using either social credentials or EGI SSO IdP, providing information about their contacts, institutions, and research topic.
-The website is the initial human interface for both the end users and the support team who will approve and manage the user registrations and request.
+The website is the initial user-facing interface for both the end users and the support team who will approve and manage the registrations and requests.

 The user registration portal has also an interface for the services, such as the science gateways, in the form of an identity provider (IdP) which is used by the science gateways to get user authorization data and attributes.
 While the user interface has been developed ad-hoc, the IdP interface is using Unity, a pre-existing authentication and authorization management solution using OpenID Connect as standard interface.

-The catch-all VO is a Virtual Organization (called vo.access.egi.eu) that is used to collect the activities performed by the LTOS users.
+The catch-all VO is a Virtual Organization (vo.access.egi.eu) that is used to collect the activities performed by the LTOS users.
 This VO can be used only by users owning credentials authorized by the LTOS platform.

-The pre-allocated pool of resources is a number of EGI sites, both cloud and HTC, that accepted to enable the vo.access.egi.eu VO in their resources.
-The services in these sites are configured to recognize the X509 per-user sub-proxies, and handle these credentials according to the LTOS procedures and policies.
+The pre-allocated pool of resources is a number of EGI sites, both cloud and HTC, that accepted to enable the vo.access.egi.eu VO on their resources.
+The services on these sites are configured to recognize the X509 per-user sub-proxies, and handle credentials according to the LTOS procedures and policies.

-The Science Gateways (SG) are user interfaces, usually web portals, which provide a set of tools for the user to have an easy access to the EGI services.
-Command-line access to HTC or cloud resources may be too complicated to new users, SGs provide a user friendly interface to work with the pool of resources devoted to the LTOS VO.

-Science Gateways must be integrated with the LTOS platform, specifically to consume authorization information form access.egi.eu and to implement the use of the per-user sub proxies through the credential factory.
+The Science Gateways (SG) are user interfaces, usually web portals, which provide a set of tools for the user to get an easy access to the EGI services.
+Since command-line interface may be too complicated for new users, SGs provide a user friendly web based interface.
+Integration of Science Gateways with the LTOS platform is needed to consume authorization information from the User registration Portal and to implement the use of the per-user sub proxies through the credential factory.
 These developments have proven to be not heavy developments for a SG portals.

-The X509 credentials factory (or token service) is a service which is directly contacted by the science gateways to genereate a per-user-sub-proxy (PUSP) from a robot certificate.
-Only the science gateways integrated in the LTOS platform can ask for robot certificate proxies through this service, and only if the user accessing the SG is authorized in the LTOS platform.
+The X509 credentials factory (or token service) is a service which is directly contacted by the science gateways to generate a per-user-sub-proxy (PUSP) from a robot certificate.
+Permission to request for robot certificate proxies is granted only to the science gateways integrated in the LTOS platform and only when the user accessing the SG is authorized.
 The purpose of a per-user sub-proxy (PUSP) is to allow identification of the individual users that operate using a common robot certificate.
 This is achieved by creating a proxy credential from the robot credential with the proxy certificate containing user-identifying information in its additional proxy CN field.
 The user-identifying information may be anonymised where only the portal knows the actual mapping.

 As X509 credentials factory, in the LTOS platform, has been adopted the solution developed by the Italian National Institute of Nuclear Physics (INFN), division of Catania for central management of robot certificates and provisioning of proxies to get seamless and secure access to computing e-Infrastructures, based on local, Grid and Cloud middleware supporting the X.509 standard for authorization.
 This solution permits to add some additional information during the proxy generation process to allow the identification of the individual users that operate using a common robot certificate.
 This is key for accounting and auditing usage of e-Infrastructures.